-Both Italy and Ethiopia (Abyssinia) were members of the League of Nations, but its rules forbidding aggression among members, were proved to be ineffective when Italy started to encroach upon Abyssinian territory by building a fort at Walwal, an oasis in the Ogaden in 1930.
-In December 1934, the fort became the site of an international incident that had never been clarified.
-A skirmish that both side blamed on each other ended with the death of 150 Ethiopians and 50 Italians were killed.
+Both Italy and Ethiopia (then Abyssinia) were members of the League of Nations.
+Yet its rules forbidding aggression among members, were proved to be ineffective when Italy started to encroach upon Abyssinian territory by building a fort at Welwel, an oasis in the Ogaden in 1930.
+In December 1934, it was the site of an international incident — a skirmish which both side blamed on each other, and which ended with the death of 150 Ethiopians and 50 Italians.

-In February 1935, Mussolini began to send large numbers of troops to Eritrea and Italian Somaliland.
+In February 1935, Mussolini began to send large numbers of troops to Eritrea and Italian Somaliland, massing for an invasion.
 Although Selassie’s Allies, France and Britain offered Italy large concessions in Ethiopia, war was inevitable.
 In October, Italy invaded Ethiopia without a declaration of war.
 Italy captured the Ethiopian capital of Addis Ababa on May 5, 1936, and annexed the country into Africa Orientale Italiana.

-“If by some unhappy chance the Italo-Ethiopian war should now spread into a world conflagration, Power of Trinity I, the King of Kings, the Conquering Lion of Judah [all being titles of Haile Selassie] will have a place in history as secure as Woodrow Wilson’s.
-If it ends In the fall of Mussolini and the collapse of Fascism, His Majesty can plume himself on one of the greatest feats ever credited to blackamoors.” wrote Time magazine, nominating the Emperor as their person of the year.
-Indeed it led to WWII and eventually to the fall of Mussolini.
+“If by some unhappy chance the Italo-Ethiopian war should now spread into a world conflagration, Power of Trinity I, the King of Kings, the Conquering Lion of Judah [all being Haile Selassie’s titles] will have a place in history as secure as Woodrow Wilson’s.
+If it ends in the fall of Mussolini and the collapse of Fascism, His Majesty can plume himself on one of the greatest feats ever credited to blackamoors,” wrote Time magazine, nominating the Emperor as their person of the year.